• Home

 Tests indicate that a jawbone found at 10,000 ft on the Tibetan Plateauals belonged Homo denisova, and it is similar to the jawbone that was found in Lonjiang County.
 Moreover, fossils attributed to another proposed hominin species in China, Homo juluensis, also share similarities to those attributed to Homo denisova.
 I think all of these fossils are from the same species, Homo denisova.

-The two Eurasian species, Homo neanderthalensis and Homo denisova, obviously interbred when they came into contact with each other.
+The two Eurasian species, Homo neanderthalensis and Homo denisova, interbred when they came into contact with each other.
 We know that because fossils of both species contained DNA sequences that they must have exchanged in that way.
 In addition, both species interbred with modern humans, on occasion.

 Copyright © 2026 Brilliant Ape - All Rights Reserved.